kappa-wingman/webmention_static_kappa/README.rst

 You probably need a template to use display the output from the plugin.
 Below is just an example, you should add styling and change the layout.
+Repeat for other items like articles.webmentions.liked and etc.

 .. code-block:: html+jinja